nikajordania/spring-boot-soap-example/README.md

 # Getting Started

 ## Build and run the Project
-- Build the project: `mvn clean install`
+- Build the project: `mvn clean compile`
 - Run the project: `mvn spring-boot:run`

 Get WSDL for detailed documentation and testing of the APIs: